-The Subscription view allows you to review your current subscription and compare features of your current plan to other Auth0 subscription plans.
-You may also change your subscription plan.
-To learn more, see Manage Subscription.
+On the Subscription tab, you can review your current subscription and compare features of your current plan to other Auth0 subscription plans.
+You can also change your subscription plan.
+To learn more, read Manage Subscription.

-The Payment view allows you to enter or update your billing details.
+On the Payment tab, you can enter or update your billing details.

-The Tenant Members view lists tenant members assigned to your tenant.
+On the Tenant Members tab, you can view a list tenant members assigned to your tenant.
 You may also add or remove tenant members and review their assigned roles and if they have multi-factor authentication (MFA) enabled.
-To learn more, see Manage Dashboard Access.
+To learn more, read Manage Dashboard Access.

-The Custom Domains view allows you to configure a custom domain, which allows you to maintain a consistent user experience.
-When a custom domain is configured, users will remain in your domain for login rather than being redirected to your
+On the Custom Domains tab, you can configure a custom domain to maintain a consistent user experience.
+When you create a custom domain, users will remain in your domain for login rather than being redirected to your

 auth0.com domain.
-To learn more, see Custom Domains.
+To learn more, read Custom Domains.

-The Signing Keys view allows you to securely manage the signing key and certificate used to sign ID tokens, access tokens, SAML assertions, and WS-Fed assertions that are sent to your applications.
+On the Signing Keys tab, you can securely manage the signing key and certificate used to sign ID tokens, access tokens, SAML assertions, and WS-Fed assertions that are sent to your applications.

 Rotation Settings: Settings that allow you to rotate the application signing key and certificate.
-You may choose whether or not to revoke the signing key upon rotation.
-To learn more, see Signing Keys.
+You can choose whether or not to revoke the signing key upon rotation.
+To learn more, read Signing Keys.